Code-Institute-Submissions/NGeorgi3v-Simon_Game/ReadMe.md

 - #### Fonts

-    - The font **'Orbitron'** was chosen as the primary font to create the feel for an original and retro looking style to the game.
+    - The font [Ubuntu](https://fonts.google.com/specimen/Ubuntu)  was chosen as the primary font of the application.
-    - The font **'Lato'** was chosen as the font for the 'Game-Info' modal to ensure the text is easy to read.

 - #### Colours